-Summer Operation: The Gondola is currently open for summer/fall 2023.
+Winter Operation: The Gondola is currently open for the winter season.

 Once you discover this unique mountain mode of travel, you'll find a front row seat to view Mother Nature from 10,500 feet.
 The ride from Telluride to Station San Sophia has an elevation change of 1,750 feet; the ride from Station San Sophia to Mountain Village has a 960-foot conversion.
 The gondola runs daily from 6:30 a.m. to midnight during summer and winter.
 On select event dates, extended hours may be in place.
 The gondola closes for a short duration in the late spring and fall for maintenance and other operational needs.